gr-blog/gregros.dev/posts/web/01/every-type-of-script-tag.post.md

 In spite of their age – or perhaps because of it – they're actually more complicated than the newer module type script tags.

-When the browser encounters a classic script tag as part of parsing a webpage, immediately fetches and executes its content synchronously, blocking the rest of the page from loading until it’s done.
+When the browser encounters a classic script tag as part of parsing a webpage, immediately fetches and executes its content synchronously.
+This blocks the rest of the page from loading.

 This means that some or all of the page might not have loaded yet when the script executes.

 For instance, if you place the script before the `<body>` tag, you’ll find `document.body` to be `null`.
 If you place it before a `<div>`, that `<div>` won’t exist yet.

-Some elements, such as images and fonts, can load asynchronously, which means the script might execute while the geometry of the page hasn’t settled yet, changing the results of functions such as `getClientRect`.
+Some elements, such as images and fonts, can load asynchronously.
+This means the script could execute while the geometry of the page hasn’t settled yet, changing the results of functions such as `getClientRect`.

 Any top-level declarations made here become page-wide globals, accessible from any other script tag.